 - Muscles Are Meaningful: He's exaggeratedly muscular and his whippings can break a stone arena or can launch a man at great speed to the other side of an island.

-- Neat Freak: Shown to be one in the eighteenth mini-arc cover stories involving him, where he meticulously folds his clothes and let Columbus punishing crew members who fail to swab away even the tiniest mote of dust with the most savage of beatings.
+- Neat Freak: Shown to be one in the eighteenth mini-arc cover stories involving him, where he meticulously folds his clothes and lets Columbus punish crew members who fail to swab away even the tiniest mote of dust with the most savage of beatings.

-- Nice Guy: While he dosen't get much characterization in Dressossa, his cover story shows that Orlumbus is quite a kind man.
-Case in point, is attempt at a first campaign as a pirate fleet ends him just giving the people supplies after he relises they are living in poverty.
+- Nice Guy: While he doesn't get much characterization in Dressossa, his cover story shows that Orlumbus is quite a kind man.
+Case in point, his attempt at a first campaign as a pirate fleet ends with him just giving his intended victims supplies after he realises they are living in poverty.